marc2332/bliss/doc/docs/beacon_install.md

     beacon-server --db-path=~/local/beamline_configuration --port=25000 --webapp-port=9030 --tango-port=20000

+## Log Server and Log Viewer ##

+A Log Server service is given with the purpose of receiving log messages from multiple clients and writing them to rotating files.

+Beacon will create one log file per session and will rotate on a given size (default 10MB).

+Also a Log Viewer Web Application is provided for reading log files.

+Log Server and Viewer are not started as a default and you need to provide some command line options to use them, you can't start the Viewer if the Log Server is not started (as it does not make sense); following the minimum configuration.

+    beacon-server --db-path=~/local/beamline_configuration --port=25000 --webapp-port=9030 --tango-port=20000 --log-server-port=9020 --log-viewer-port=9080

+Additional options can be set to change the output log folder (that normally is on `/var/log/bliss`) and the size of files (default 10MB).

-## Command line options
+## Command line options  ##

-    * `--db-path` to specify the root path of the configuration files.
+  - `--db-path` to specify the root path of the configuration files.
-    * `--port` to set a tcp port on beacon server default is dynamic.
+  - `--port` to set a tcp port on beacon server default is dynamic.
-    * `--redis-port` to set a port for redis, default is 6379.
+  - `--redis-port` to set a port for redis, default is 6379.
-    * `--redis_socket` uds redis connection, default is */tmp/redis.sock*
+  - `--redis_socket` uds redis connection, default is */tmp/redis.sock*
-    * `--tango-port` if defined start the tango database ds on a defined port.
+  - `--tango-port` if defined start the tango database ds on a defined port.
-    * `--tango-debug-level` default is 0 WARNING == 1, INFO == 2, DEBUG == 2
+  - `--tango-debug-level` default is 0 WARNING == 1, INFO == 2, DEBUG == 2
-    * `--webapp-port` if defined start the web application on the specified port
+  - `--webapp-port` if defined start the web application on the specified port
+  - `--log-server-port` if defined starts a socket listener on specified port and will write create/append log files to the given folder.
+  - `--log-output-folder` is where log files are written, normally on `/var/log/bliss`, pay attention to create the folder before and give right permissions.
+  - `--log-viewer-port` if defined starts the Web Applications `tailon` on specified port.
-    * `--log-level` change the logging level of all Beacon services default INFO can be switch between DEBUG, INFO, WARN, ERROR
+  - `--log-level` change the logging level of all Beacon services
+  - default INFO can be switch between DEBUG, INFO, WARN, ERROR
-    * `--add-filter` add an address filter for the discovery protocol. i.e 172.24.8.0/24 only reply if client is on this network.
+  - `--add-filter` add an address filter for the discovery protocol. i.e 172.24.8.0/24 only reply if client is on this network.